szorawar2/DropEz/README.md

-Not yet up and ruunning
+Not yet up and running